 - To stop a party before it starts.
 On almost every single listing I read it clearly says “No Parties!” but this rule is often broken and can cause significant upset to your neighbors.

-5. What is best-practice for installing surveillance devices?
+5. What is the best practice for installing surveillance devices?

 - I would not recommend installing hidden cameras or even visible cameras in common areas of your property.
 The key use of a camera is on entrances so you can see how frequently people are coming into the property.